WA Government Architecture Decision Records

 This ADR applies to all AI tools including:

-- Development and coding assistance tools
+- Development and coding assistants

 - Content generation and writing assistants